pltision/toNekoReforged/README.en.md

 ## Description
-Complete rewrite of toNeko that can turns the player into a catgirl in Forge or NeoForge, and add a bit of fun to the game.
+Complete rewrite of toNeko that can turns the player into a catgirl in Forge or NeoForge, add a bit of fun to the game.

 Now the mod is not enough a rewrite, I also want to add something different in it.